-For certain Challenges the opposition number of successes is not rolled using dice, instead the Navigator may simply state how many successes the player needs to beat.
+For certain Challenges the opposition number of successes is not rolled using dice, but instead the

+Navigator may simply state how many successes the player needs to beat.
 If this is the case then the Navigator needs to 'remember the odds'.
-A 9d Challenging difficulty averages at approximately 6 successes.
-If the Navigator sets a Challenge at 'Challenging' then either she rolls nine dice or she decides that the difficulty to beat is six successes and simply calls that number out - or keeps the difficulty a secret until after the player has rolled his dice for extra suspense.
+A 5d 'Challenging' difficulty averages at approximately 3.4 successes, or between 3 and 4.
+If the Navigator sets a Challenge at 'difficult' then either she rolls five dice or she decides that the difficulty to beat is three or four successes, and simply calls that number out, or keeps the difficulty a secret until after the player has rolled his dice, for extra suspense.

-- Climbing a low garden wall: Easy 3d - Climbing the alabaster tower of doom: Challenging 9d - Climbing the alabaster tower of doom immediately after a light rain shower: Exacting 12d - Climbing the alabaster tower of doom during a light rain shower after you have just been lightly oiled in the slave pits: Ambitious 15d
+Climbing a low garden wall: 2d Climbing the alabaster tower of doom: 6d Climbing the alabaster tower of doom immediately after a light rain shower: 8d Climbing the alabaster tower of doom during a light rain shower after you have just been lightly oiled in the slave pits: 10d